3 Types of Motivation: What is driving you and how can you drive others?

 Clarify how the task impacts the project or program;

-Check that the task correspond person’s skills;
+Check that the task corresponds to the person’s skills;

-Provide a possibility to deepen their knowledge;
+Provide opportunities to deepen their knowledge;

 Motivation: Need for Affiliation

-What Motivates People with Need for Affiliation
+What Motivates People with the Need for Affiliation

 How to Deal with This Drive